Roman-Octavian/Bounce/README.md

 <a href="https://www.oracle.com/java/technologies/downloads/" target="_blank">JDK Download Page</a>

-Lastly, a JAR artifact is also available.
-Java and possibly the JavaFX SDK is required to run it.
+Lastly, a JAR artifact is also available for macOS or Linux.
+Java and possibly the JavaFX SDK or JDK is required to run it.

 <a href="https://github.com/Roman-Octavian/Bounce/blob/main/bin/Bounce.jar?raw=true">JAR Download</a>